NBISweden/LTS-BiodiversityAnalysisCAO/README.md

-The part of the workflow that maps reads against a marker gene database (_e.g._ the [cytochrome c oxidase subunit I](https://en.wikipedia.org/wiki/Cytochrome_c_oxidase_subunit_I) (COI) gene) requires a fasta file of reference marker genes (for initial mapping), a KrakenUniq database (for filtering) and a SINTAX-formatted fasta file (for taxonomic assignments).
+The part of the workflow that maps reads against a marker gene database (_e.g._ the [cytochrome c oxidase subunit I](https://en.wikipedia.org/wiki/Cytochrome_c_oxidase_subunit_I) (COI) gene) requires:

+- a fasta file of reference marker genes (for initial mapping),
+- a KrakenUniq database (for filtering) and
+- a SINTAX-formatted fasta file (for taxonomic assignments)

 **Marker gene fasta file**
 The initial mapping of reads is done against a fasta file specified in a